-LYNN, MA (WHDH) - A rape and robbery suspect has formally been charged with murder in the shooting death of a pizza delivery driver in Lynn.
+LYNN, MASS.
+(WHDH) - A rape and robbery suspect has formally been charged with murder in the shooting death of a pizza delivery driver in Lynn.

 Brian Brito, 21, of Manchester, New Hampshire, was in court today but was hidden from view, preventing the family of getting a look at the man accused of killing Sina Zangiband.